-- 1. All sewer systems shall be subject to a Final Township Inspection prior to acceptance of the system by the Township Engineer. - 2.
-A set of approved Record Drawings and a copy of any recorded easements that were required for construction are required for final acceptance of the storm sewer. - 3.
-The entire detention/retention basin must be vegetated and turf established prior to acceptance by the Township.
-For detention basins designed as a dry basin, the bottom and sides up to the high water elevation shall be vegetated with a dense turf of water tolerant grass.
+- A. All sewer systems shall be cleaned and subject to a Final Township Inspection prior to acceptance of the system by the Township Engineer. - B. A set of approved Record Drawings and a copy of any recorded easements that were required for construction are required for final acceptance of the storm sewer. - C. The entire detention/retention basin must be vegetated, and turf established prior to acceptance by the Township.
+For detention basins designed as a dry basin, the bottom and sides up to the highwater elevation shall be vegetated with a dense turf of water tolerant grass.
 The remainder of the side slopes and top of bank can be seeded or sodded.